310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/seisei_doudou_ouenka.md

   </tr>
   <tr>
     <td>
       You have one, don’t you?
-Something you can proudly boast about and love more than anyone else
+Something you can proudly boast about, that you love more than anyone else
       <br>
       Teach me all the treasured secrets and intel only you know!
     </td>